 Additional Information

-The Company is traded internationally through the ticker BRK-A.
+The company trades under the ticker BRK-A.